krother/speech_projects/en/README.md

 ## Where to speak?

-The speeches are best held in a mutually supportive environment, e.g. a learners group or a professional speaking network, such as [Agora Speakers](http://www.agoraspeakers.org).
+The speeches are best held in a mutually supportive environment, e.g. a course, a learners group or a speaking network, such as [Toastmasters International](http://www.toastmasters.org) or [Agora Speakers](http://www.agoraspeakers.org).
 As long as you make sure you have supportive people for feedback around, it can work almost anywhere.

 See the subfolders for speech projects targeted to specific audiences.